TheresaLui/SelfHelpContent_v2/articles/problemscopingques.billing/problemscopingques-updateotherbillingdetails.md

             "controlType": "textbox",
             "useAsAdditionalDetails": true,
             "displayLabel": "Invoice # (if applicable)",
-            "watermarkText": "Provide your Invoice #, If you dont have any, please use N/A", "required": true
+            "watermarkText": "Provide your Invoice #.
+If you don't have one, use N/A.", "required": true
         },
         {
             "id": "problem_description",
             "order": 3,
             "controlType": "multilinetextbox",
-            "displayLabel": "Please provide details about your issue", "required": true,
+            "displayLabel": "Provide details about your issue",
+            "required": true,
             "useAsAdditionalDetails": true,
             "hints": [